3dbeb41841bfbfcc24d55143816cf7f1/atl-wdi-10/instructor_notes/unit_03/angular/intro-to-angular.md

 ### Modules

-Modules are where we write the pieces of our app, containers for related code.
+Modules are where we write the pieces of our app.
+Modules are small containers for related code.
 The concept of **modules** is prevalent throughout programming, and here, we can consider it essentially a container for our app.

 ### Config & Routes